What does the law say?

 Pedestrian Flooring selection guide - minimum pendulum or ramp recommendations for specific locations

 Other considerations include the amount and type of traffic expected, the product characteristics, exposure to contaminants, environmental factors, management policy and maintenance practices, OSH requirements, special provisions (i.e. handrails) and alternative information sources (warning signs).

 The pendulum slip test is portable and consists of a weighted foot with a test slider that swings down and slides across the surface wetted with water.
 The weighted foot comprises a spring loaded rubber test slider that exerts a prescribed force over the specimen as it slides across the surface.

-While there are 2 rubber slider materials that may be used, Four S (simulated standard shoe sole) is generally accepted as the material to assess the slip resistance for the general public wearing suitable footwear.
-TRL (Transport Research Laboratory) rubber is predominantly used for highly slip resistant and profiled surfaces.
+While there are 2 rubber slider materials that may be used, Slider 96 (Four S - simulated standard shoe sole) is generally accepted as the material to assess the slip resistance for the general public wearing suitable footwear.
+Slider 55 TRL (Transport Research Laboratory) rubber is predominantly used for highly slip resistant and profiled surfaces.
 Research has indicated that TRL rubber may provide a better indication of barefoot slip resistance due to the softer yielding nature of the material, being more comparable to human skin than Four S rubber.
 The readings and correlating classification are shown below:

 The Ramp Test involves a subject walking across the tiles under scrutiny, which are in turn fixed to an adjustable ramp.
 The subject wears specified safety footwear, and the surface of the tiles are covered in an oil.
 The angle of the ramp is increased until the subject can no longer maintain balance, and at this point the angle of the ramp is recorded.